asterisk/documentation/docs/Configuration/Reporting/Channel-Event-Logging-CEL/CEL-Applications-and-Functions.md

 The event triggered is the **`USER_DEFINED`** event as listed in the [Asterisk CEL Specification](../CEL-Specification).
 The **`eventtype`** and **`userdeftype`** fields will be populated with data passed through the respective arguments provided to the CELGenUserEvent application.

-!!! warning
+/// warning
-    Please note that there is no restrictions on the name supplied.
+Please note that there are no restrictions on the name supplied.
 If it happens to match a standard CEL event name, it will look like that event was generated.
 This could be a blessing or a curse!

-[//]: # (end-warning)
+///

 Functions
 =========